 Our course to the island would take us north passed where they were making preparation, close to apartments with backyard wharves which line the channel and then east past a green mark through the deepest part of the channel to a bright white sandy beach where we intended to meet the rest of our crew and fish.

 I started the little 15 HP Mercury on my boat, all four of us took up position and I headed north as planned.
-Just as the motor was singing that beautiful song it has when working at optimum performance it sputtered and stopped completely.
-There we were not more than fifty yards from the apartment wharves and right under the eye of the Coast Guard, stopped.
-Well not quite stopped, as the tide was having some influence and gently taking us in the direction it was going which was out over the bar.
-Remember “across the bar is certainly not a place you want to be in a little tin boat.”
+Just as the motor sang that beautiful song it has when working at optimum performance it sputtered and stopped completely.
+There we were, not more than fifty yards from the apartment wharves and right under the eye of the Coast Guard, stopped.
+Well, not quite stopped, as the tide was having some influence and gently taking us in the direction it was going, which was out over the bar.
+Remember, “across the bar is certainly not a place you want to be in a little tin boat.”
 Not to worry yet as that is nearly a kilometre away from here.

 I concentrated on trying to find the cause of this sudden stop, usually, this is something like forgetting to open the breather in the top of the petrol tank, or failing to push the fuel line home on the red plastic fuel tank.
-Neither of these seems the issue, In the meantime, our drift had taken us passed a fisherman with his lines out from a jetty, tangling my over vocal crew and passengers.
-Gaza is shouting instructions of the bleeding obvious at me while waving a paddle around and trying to clear the fishing line, and the ladies are just enjoying the moment cracking jokes at my expense and pushing the knife in deeply into their men’s pride.
+Neither of these seems the issue, In the meantime, our drift had taken us past an angler with his lines out from a jetty, tangling my over vocal crew and passengers.
+Gaza is shouting instructions of the bleeding obvious to me while waving a paddle around and trying to clear the fishing line, and the ladies are just enjoying the moment cracking jokes at my expense and pushing the knife in deeply into their men’s pride.

 I wasn’t in a panic yet we were drifting with the tide towards the entrance but we had a long way to go and only a few strokes of the paddle would see us at the shore.
-I was certain that we could get the motor running again, although it occurred to me that it might be flooded which would take time to clear.
+I was certain that we could get the motor running again, although it occurred to me I might flood it which would take time to clear.

 Do you need a hand” Voice from the Coast Guard